 Ireland's capital Dublin is not that big and you can easily walk everywhere.
-However, if it's your first time in the city and you are staying for a few days only, it can be tough to decide where to go first.
+However, if it's your first time in the city and you are in Dublin for a short visit only, it can be tough to decide where to go first.

-So here are the best 10 tested-and-tried tips from my recent visit.
-Hopefully, these will help you to spend an eventful, yet budget-friendly sightseeing day in Dublin…
+So here are my best 10 tested-and-tried tips on how to do power sightseeing with the Dublin Pass.
+Hopefully, these will help you to spend an eventful, yet budget-friendly sightseeing day in the capital of Ireland…

 1. Get yourself a Dublin Pass

 The first thing you should get your hands on in order to get the most out of your day is a Dublin Pass.
 This will not only help you decide where to go and which attractions to see, but also save you a lot of money.
 You can easily order this pass online and then pick it up from the tourist office in Dublin.

 For adults, the pass currently costs 59 Euros for one day.
 But with special promotions, which happen quite regularly, the Dublin Pass costs even less.

 I got myself a one-day pass and although it was already a bit late when I picked it up (around 11 am), I still managed to squeeze in most of the attractions listed on the Dublin Pass website.
 In the end, I saved 39.50 Euros with the Dublin Pass!